In this video you will learn:

 First of all, what exactly are they?

-RP: ETFs have become very popular in a relatively short space of time.
+Robin Powell: ETFs have become very popular in a relatively short space of time.
 With more and more financial advisers now recommending them, ETF providers expect the market will continue to grow at a rapid rate.
 HM: Well, certainly, I think the ETF market is going through a boom, it’s almost the equivalent of the dotcom industry for asset management.
 And certainly, we see that this growth is going to be exponential.
-You know, we’re now 12 percent of mutual fund assets globally, just under 3 trillion dollars of assets, which has grown from when it was created in 2006 from half a trillion, so there is a big significant growth.
+You know, we’re now 12 percent of mutual fund assets globally, just under 3 trillion dollars of assets, which has grown from when it was created in 2006 from half a trillion, so there is big significant growth.
 I would say that we’ll see ETFs get to 30 to 50 percent of mutual fund assets.

-RP: So, how do you explain the popularity of exchange-traded funds?
+Robin Powell: So, how do you explain the popularity of exchange-traded funds?
 Well, they certainly have their advantages.

-RP: So, is it a good idea to invest in ETFs?
+Robin Powell: So, is it a good idea to invest in ETFs?
 Well, for many people, it might be.
 But there are three important caveats.

 First, don’t assume that just because it’s an ETF it’s going to be cheap.
-There are some actively managed ETFs which, over time, can work out very expensive.
+There are some actively managed ETFs that, over time, can work out very expensive.
 Secondly, remember the importance of diversification.
-The most effective ETFs are those which track an entire index at very low cost.
-And, whether you use ETFs or traditional index funds, the key is to spread your risk across different types of asset.
+The most effective ETFs are those which track an entire index at a very low cost.
+And, whether you use ETFs or traditional index funds, the key is to spread your risk across different types of assets.
 And finally, ETFs may be easy to trade, but that doesn’t mean that you or your adviser should be buying and selling them on anything like a regular basis.
 Timing the market is extremely difficult and, every time you trade it costs you money.

 So yes, ETFs are an attractive option.
 A one-size-fits-all investment solution?
 Certainly not.
 As ever, it pays to seek independent and unconflicted professional advice.